-Figure 4: Integration of multiple data types and sources in spatially enabled digital twins12

-The NSW Digital Twin13 is an interactive platform to capture and display real-time 3D and 4D spatial data in order to model the built environment.
+Figure 4: Integration of multiple data types and sources in spatially enabled digital twins Adapted from the ANZLIC Principles for Spatially Enabled Digital Twins of the Built and Natural Environment in Australia The NSW Digital Twin is an interactive platform to capture and display real-time 3D and 4D spatial data in order to model the built environment.
 This is a step change from storing and visualising spatial data in 2D.
 The NSW 'Digital Twin' will help facilitate better planning, design and modelling for future needs.
+The platform also integrates digital engineering assets, building information models, and live API feeds for public transport, air quality, and energy production.
+The platform is also designed to integrate with the NSW Spatial Collaboration Portal that provides a central point to search, discover and share spatial information.

-The Data.NSW Spatial Collaboration Portal14 provides a platform for publication and access controlled use of spatially enabled data, and a repository for data to be made available to the Digital Twin viewer.
-The Portal provides a list of standard data formats that may be used on it at Appendix D - NSW Spatial Collaboration Portal supported file typesD.
+The NSW Spatial Collaboration Portal provides a platform for publication and access controlled use of spatially enabled data, and a repository for data to be made available to the Digital Twin viewer.
+The list of standard data formats that may be used on the Portal are listed at Appendix C - Standards.